1974–75 Huddersfield Town A.F.C. season

 Huddersfield Town's 1974–75 campaign saw Town relegated to the 4th Division for the first time in the club's history.
-Following Ian Greaves' resignation at the end of the previous season, Bobby Collins took charge at Leeds Road, but couldn't stop Town's alarming slide to Division 4.
+Following Ian Greaves' resignation at the end of the previous season, Bobby Collins took charge at Leeds Road, but could not stop Town's alarming slide to Division 4.
 Town finished bottom of the table, 6 points from safety and 5 points from 2nd bottom team Watford.